Daniel-Nikpayuk/FNFTA/README.md

 3. Data analysis phase.

 The source code/documentation is organized along this division as well.
 Within each of the appropriately named folders you will find another "README.md" providing the relevant details of that phase.
+To an extent, due to the modular nature, each part can be read independently of the others.
+Thus, for example if you're interested only in the Chief's median salary, you can skip straight to the data analysis phase.

-I will also be posting conclusions and recommendations in the readmes of each phase.
+Within these modularized "README.md" files, I have also posted project recommendations and conclusions.
+The recommendations largely are "optimizations" in regards to that particular phase (how to improve efficiency, etc.), but in the data analysis phase you will find the first sections to provide recommendations of a more sociopolitical nature.
+The conclusions on the other hand (for now) are somewhat less formal, and simply provide a personal summary of my thoughts.

 ## Motivation: